British Tamils: Demographics

 They are spread out throughout the country.
-The largest population of British Sri Lankan Tamils can be found in London, chiefly in Harrow (North West London) and Tooting (South London).
+The largest population of British Sri Lankan Tamils can be found in London, chiefly in Harrow (North West London), East Ham and across Redbridge (East London) and Tooting (South London), although Tamil population can be find across North, East and South London.
 The community generally has far lower birth rates in comparison to other South Asian ethnic groups, with one child for two parents being the norm.

 Socioeconomics

 Unlike immigrants to countries in Continental Europe, the majority of Sri Lankan Tamils that went to live in Anglo-Saxon countries achieved entry through non-refugee methods such as educational visas and family reunion visas, owing to the highly educated in Sri Lanka being literate in English as well as Tamil.
 This resulted in the first generation diaspora falling into highly professional jobs such as medicine and law after studying at British educational facilities.

 The result was that the community was perceived as being similar to the rest of the Indian community (see:Ugandan Indian Refugees) and therefore also gave them a more middle class image.
 The community, for the most part, did not suffer from the problems with criminality, anti-social behaviour, or poor socioeconomic demographics that have plagued other immigrant communities, although there are small Tamil criminal gangs present in London.

 The Tamil Chamber of Commerce (TCC), for example, estimated in March 2011 that there are 5,000 Tamil-owned businesses in UK with a turnover of 1 billion GBP.